 To inspire, connect and strengthen our community by enriching the lives of our children today, and expanding their capacity to shape their future.

-ATTIRE: Guest Services Assistants will be provided Family Museum polo shirts and a name tag to be worn during their shift.
-They must also abide by the dress code outlined in the Family Museum handbook.
+ATTIRE: Play Pals will be provided Family Museum polo shirts, a name tag, and badge to be worn during their shift.
+Play Pals must also abide by the dress code outlined in the Family Museum handbook.

-EDUCATION: Position requires a level of knowledge normally acquired through the completion of a general high school diploma.
+EDUCATION: Requires a level of knowledge normally acquired through completion of at least three years of high school or above.

 ANALYTICAL ABILITY: Routine and non-recurring problem solving skills are required.

-Applicants will be subject to background check and applications will be accepted until March 23, 2018 at 5 PM.
+Applicants will be subject to background check.
+Applications will be accepted until March 22, 2019 at 5 PM.
 The City of Bettendorf is an Equal Opportunity Affirmative Action Employer.
 The City of Bettendorf complies with American with Disabilities Act.